withtwolz/mediaclient-controller/README.md

 Python + Appium automation framework for testing Netflix's mobile game controller interface.
 Currently it can login, triggering controller activity still in progress

 # Prerequisites
-- [ ] Android Studio - set Android SDK and ANDROID_HOME environment variable
+- [ ] Android Studio - set ANDROID_HOME environment variable to the directory path your android sdk is within
 - [ ] Java JDK 8+ - set JAVA_HOME environment variable
 - [ ] Node.js & npm - For installing and running Appium server
-- [ ] Python 3.11+
+- [x] Python 3.11+
-- [ ] Netflix mobile app - Installed on target Android device/emulator
+- [x] Netflix mobile app - Installed on target Android device/emulator
 - [ ] Android device or emulator plugged in - For running the tests
-- [ ] ADB / Android platform-tools for debugging and connectivity
+- [ ] ADB / Android SDK bundled platform-tools for debugging and connectivity
+This [old article covers](https://swtestacademy.com/how-to-install-appium-on-mac/) where you may find most of your dependencies, keepping in mind you should look for the latest installations from the respective site or your CLI.

 # Setup
 This project uses a Makefile and bash scripts to simplify the setup